NeshHari/XMonad/README.md

   spawnOnce "easyeffects --gapplication-service &"
 ```

-## MyRescreen.hs
+## MyScreen.hs

 Hot plugging is a crucial feature for any multi-monitor workflow as it allows users to seamlessly add or remove monitors without disrupting their workflow.
 XMonad provides a [custom hook](https://xmonad.github.io/xmonad-docs/xmonad-contrib-0.16.999/XMonad-Hooks-Rescreen.html) that is best used in conjunction with other tools such as [autorandr](https://github.com/phillipberndt/autorandr), which automatically selects a predefined configuration dependent on the number of connected displays.
 It works by listening for RandR events and performing a defined action such as restarting xmonad when the number of screens changes.
 Together they provide a robust solution for monitor hot-plugging.

 ### Autorandr

 Required package: [autorandr](https://archlinux.org/packages/community/any/autorandr/)

 Firstly, ensure autorandr detects all possible monitor combinations.
 In this example, I shall provide single and dual monitor setups.
 This assumes the layouts (i.e., portrait/landscape & positioning) are already set up.

 With only one display on, run the following command:

 ```fish
 autorandr --save single
 ```

-*Note: There may be cases, particularly on boot, where the second monitor is turned off (i.e., black screen) but connected to a power supply and display port.
+_Note: There may be cases, particularly on boot, where the second monitor is turned off (i.e., black screen) but connected to a power supply and display port.
 In cases where xrandr does not correctly detect the screen resolution, you may want to force the second monitor to be off before saving the "single" profile.
-In my setup, DP-1 is the second monitor I want off, whilst the specified resolution is for the monitor I wish to utilise.*
+In my setup, DP-1 is the second monitor I want off, whilst the specified resolution is for the monitor I wish to utilise._

 ```fish
 xrandr --fb 2560x1440 --output DP-1 --off
 autorandr --save single --force
 ```

 With both displays on, run the following command:

 ```fish
 autorandr --save dual
 ```

 Use the following command to ensure the correct layout is detected:

 ```fish
 autorandr --detected
 ```

 Adapt this concept to whatever configuration you have.
 To debug, run the following:

 ```fish
 autorandr --debug --dry-run -cf
 ```

 ### Rescreen Hook

 Once autorandr is good to go, add the self-explanatory Rescreen hooks below.
 If you get kicked to TTY (i.e., Xorg crashed), increase the sleep duration before restarting xmonad.
 My purpose for "restarting" is to recall the StartupHook in Custom.MyStartupApps, and spawn polybar and feh accordingly on the detected monitor.
 This is critical when switching from smaller to more extensive displays (e.g., single -> dual monitor).

 ```haskell